-Criterion new GUIDANCE 2.1 Implementing all legal requirements is an essential baseline requirement for all growers whatever their location or size.
+CRITERION GUIDANCE 2.1 Implementing all legal requirements is an essential baseline requirement for all growers whatever their location or size.
 Relevant legislation includes but is not limited to: regulations governing land tenure and land-use rights, labour, agricultural practices (e.g. chemical use), environment (e.g. wildlife laws, pollution, environmental management and forestry laws), storage, transportation and processing practices.
 It also includes laws made pursuant to a country's obligations under international laws or conventions (e.g. the Convention on Biological Diversity (CBD), ILO Core Conventions, UN Guiding Principles on Business and Human Rights).
 Furthermore, where countries have provisions to respect customary law, these will be taken into account.

-Key international laws and conventions are set out in Annex 1.
+Key international laws and conventions are set out in Annex 3a.
+Related laws, regulations and guidelines used in palm oil industry with respect to Criterion 2.1 can be referred to Annex 3b.
 Contradictions and inconsistencies should be identified, and solutions suggested.
 Evidence should be incorporated as part of implementation of Criterion 2.3.
 See Indicator 4.4.1 for requirements on legal ownership or lease and authorised use of customary lands.

-For Indicator 2.1.2:

-A 'documented system for ensuring legal compliance' can take the form of physical or virtual filing cabinet of applicable laws, regulations and rules with elements of how these laws are interpreted and followed in the running of the operations.
+For Indicator 2.1.2: A 'documented system for ensuring legal compliance' can take the form of physical or virtual filing cabinet of applicable laws, regulations and rules with elements of how these laws are interpreted and followed in the running of the operations.